ipfabric/docs/confluence_export/Restore.md

         system failures or upgrade failures.

     2.  ***Restore database*** - it means that only database data are restored.
-It can be sufficient in case of a database failure or accidental database drop.
+It can be sufficient in case of database failure or accidental database drop.

     3.  ***Restore syslog data*** - it means that only syslog data are restored.
-It can be sufficient in case of a database failure or accidental database drop.
+It can be sufficient in case of database failure or accidental database drop.

     4.  ***Restore snapshot file*** - particular snapshot can be